 Keywords: Virtual Community of Practice – VCoP, women soldiers, organizational sense of belonging, gendered work engagement, military

-Acknowledgements: Acknowledgements: We thank the founder and leader of the H community and her management team and community members for their cooperation and information.
+Acknowledgments: We thank the founder and leader of the H community and her management team and community members for their cooperation and information.
 Their contributions significantly enrich the theoretical and practical knowledge presented in this study.

 Disclosures: None